Estimate staffing needs and resources for scaled contact tracing.

 If working with a network of volunteers, ascertain their commitment to ensure a reliable workforce; if reliable, consider leveraging their existing infrastructure for personnel onboarding and management.

 Consider how to handle staffing when contact tracing needs change, for example using hourly wages and reserving the right to reduce or scale hours as needed.

-3.c.
+4.c.
 Identify or develop processes and tools for assessing applicant qualifications and rating applicants.
 (See Sample Contact Tracing Staff Supervision Tool)

 Where available, adapt existing processes and tools.

 4.d.
 Work with human resources to develop mechanism(s) for processing applications.

 4.e.
 Implement recruitment processes.